mila-iqia/ResearchTemplate/docs/overview/intro.md

 - A comprehensive suite of automated tests for new algorithms, datasets and networks
 - Automatically creates Yaml Schemas for your Hydra config files (as soon as #7 is merged)

-This template is geared specifically for ML researchers that run their jobs on SLURM clusters.
+This template is aimed for ML researchers that run their jobs on SLURM clusters.
-A particular emphasis  for development specifically with a SLURM cluster, and more particularly still, with the Mila and DRAC clusters in mind.
-The target audience is (currently) limited to Mila researchers, but there's no reason why this
+The target audience is researchers and students at [Mila](https://mila.quebec).
+This template should still be useful for others outside of Mila that use PyTorch-Lightning and Hydra.

 ## Main concepts